Probabilistic model for Padel games dynamics: Introduction

 \section{Introduction}

 In recent years, we have witnessed a significant advance in statistical analysis for sports competitions.
-With the rise of big data and the availability of advanced AI technology, researchers and analysts are now able to gather and analyze vast amounts of data from various sources to gain insights into performance, training, and strategy.
+With the rise of big data and the availability of advanced AI technology, researchers and analysts are now able to gather and analyze vast amounts of data from various sources to gain insights into performance, training, and strategy \cite{van2015automatically}.
 This new landscape in the area led to the development of sophisticated models and algorithms that can predict outcomes, identify key performance indicators, and provide recommendations for improvement.
 In this context, the use of statistical analysis in sports competitions has the potential to revolutionize the way teams prepare and compete, leading to better performance and ultimately, more wins.

-The statistical methods mentioned above have been applied to a wide range of sports, including football \cite{chacoma2020modeling,chacoma2021stochastic,chacoma2022complexity}, volleyball \cite{chacoma2022simple}, basketball \cite{neiman2011reinforcement}, and tennis \cite{shi2023effect}, among others \cite{zappala2022role,galeano2022using,buldu2021nonlinear}.
+The statistical methods mentioned above have been applied to a wide range of sports, including Football \cite{chacoma2020modeling,chacoma2021stochastic,chacoma2022complexity,loutfi2023highlighting,martin2019positional}, Volleyball \cite{chacoma2022simple,casimiro2023applying}, Basketball \cite{neiman2011reinforcement}, and Tennis \cite{shi2023effect}, among others \cite{zappala2022role,galeano2022using,buldu2021nonlinear}.
 In this paper, we aim to shed light on the game of Padel, which, despite its popularity in many countries, has received little attention in academic research \cite{ courel2019exploring, ramon2019effect, sanchez2020analysis, courel2021game}.

 Padel is a racquet sport that originated in Mexico in the 1960's and has since gained popularity around the world.
-It is similar to tennis but is played on a smaller court with walls that can be used to play the ball off of.
+It is similar to Tennis but is played on a smaller court with walls that can be used to play the ball off of.
 The objective is to shot the ball over the net and onto the opponents' side of the court without them returning it.
 Padel can be played as singles or doubles and is often enjoyed as a social sport that can be played by people of all ages and skill levels.
+Like other sports, it can be analyzed and understood from the perspective of dynamical systems.
+In this context, Padel presents itself as a complex system that is constantly changing, where players dynamically interact with each other and with the environment.
+The flow of the game, the strategies employed, individual skills, and the adaptation to changing court conditions are some of the elements that make Padel an intriguing dynamic system to study.
+By examining the game from this perspective, one can identify emergent patterns, causal relationships, and non-linear properties that contribute to a comprehensive understanding of the game.